We may earn affiliate commissions for the recommended products. Learn more.

 A close rival of Bitdefender for the #1 spot, Norton Antivirus has excellent malware detection rates and great real-time protection.

 With plans starting from just $29.99/year, Norton is also one of the most affordable antivirus programs around.
-But, despite its affordability, Norton packed its plans with tons of features like VPN, password manager, dark web monitoring, Norton Crypto for cryptocurrency mining, and more.
+But, despite its affordability, Norton packed its plans with tons of features like a VPN, a password manager, dark web monitoring, Norton Crypto for cryptocurrency mining, and more.

 FAQ